 4. GOCE++ combined Coastal MDT

-The satellite derived geodetic MDT is generally less accurate in the coastal region due to the sparse coverage of valid altimetry observations.
-Artifacts in the coastal region are typically seen as MDT contours crossing the coastline when plotting these.
+The satellite derived satellite MDT is generally less accurate in the coastal region due to the sparse coverage of valid altimetry observations.
+For a description of the satellite MDT se section 2.
+Due to the degradation in both MSS and geoid artifacts in the coastal region are typically seen as MDT contours crossing the coastline when plotting these.

 In the GOCE++ project we attempted to derive a coastal MDT by inserting MDT values over land and subsequently smoothing these into the ocean using an iterative spatial filter.
 The land values can be based on the tide gauge MDT values, the satellite based MDT in the coastal grid cells, or a combination of both.